Cuphea lanceolata ‘Purple Passion’

 Cuphea lanceolata W.T.
 Aiton is the correct and accepted scientific name for this species of Cuphea.
 It was first described by William Townsend Aiton in 1811 in Hortus Kewensis, or a Catalogue of the Plants Cultivated in the Royal Botanic Garden at Kew.
 London.

 I bought seeds of the Cuphea lanceolata ‘Purple Passion’ from Baker Creek Heirloom Seeds in the spring of 2012.
 They germinated very well and I had enough to transplant along the brick sidewalk going through the garden in the backyard, in the bed on the west side of the garden, and in the bed along the west sunroom.
-The plants grow at least 2′ tall, but they prefer to be allowed to meander through the other plants.
+The plants grow at least 2′ tall and they prefer to be allowed to meander through the other plants.
 The stems are multi-branching, so soon, if you allow them to do as they please, it will look like you have a mass planting.
 The flowers of ‘Purple Passion’ are a dark purple.
 They have 6 petals, 2 are large and 4 are small.
 The two larger petals look like ears.
-The stems and leaves feel sticky and will stick to each other.
-I really liked this annual plant and will buy seeds for my flower beds here in Windsor, maybe for 2017.
-This is definitely a “try it, you’ll like it” plant.
+The stems and leaves feel sticky and will stick to each other and to other plants.

 The flowers are small and taking good photos was kind of difficult.